Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 _**Figure 8.X.** Only the nodes (in red) will be used to construct the edge for a given network topology._

-Considering only the nodes and ignoring the vertices has also benefits as doing this reduces the size of the graph and makes it faster to run any analyses on it.
+Considering only the nodes (ignoring the vertices) has also computational benefits as we ultimately reduce the size of the graph which makes it faster to run any analyses on it.
 Thus, we only take the first and last coordinate-pair of the edge geometry which we will use as nodes:

 ```python
 print("First node:", first)
 print("Last node:", last)
 ```

-Although the network topology only considers the nodes, this does not mean that you would loose the actual geometries of the street network, as we can still store the full geometry as an edge attribute of our graph.
-The `edge_attributes` variable contains all the associated information from the given row in our `GeoDataFrame` as a dictionary:
+Although the network topology only considers the nodes, this does not mean that you would loose the actual geometries of the street network, as we can still store the full geometry as an edge attribute to our graph.
+The `edge_attributes` variable contains all the associated information from the given row as a dictionary:

 ```python
 edge_attributes
 ```

-When we call the `graph.add_edge(first, last, **edge_attributes)`, we add this edge to the given `graph` in which the `**edge_attributes` command unpacks the values of the dictionary and inserts them as attributes for the given edge.
+When we call the `graph.add_edge(first, last, **edge_attributes)`, we add this edge to the given `graph`.
+The `**edge_attributes` command unpacks the values of the dictionary and inserts them as attributes for the given edge.
 Thus, when we investigate the contents of the edges at this point in time, we will see that the actual `geometry` is also stored for the edge:

 ```python
 graph.edges.data()